- Vertical - ± 30º from vertical

 Raise the probe at 500mm intervals resting the cable grips in the cable gate each time.

 The readout has a visual stability scale on the left of the screen.
-Once the scale shows maximum stability the reading should then be confirmed on the PDA.
+Once the scale shows maximum stability the reading should then be confirmed on the Android Smart Device (ASD).

 Once the probe has reached the top remove it from the groove and rotate it 180º and lower again to the base of the casing and repeat the survey.